ahaas207/NLP_Project/README.md

 ## Usage

 1. Set up your OpenAI API key by adding it to the `openai.api_key` variable in the Python script.
-You will need to have the paid option for this model (using the second model would not have kept up with cutting-edge research in the area).
+You will need to have the paid OpenAI API (not the same subscription as ChatGPT Plus) option for this model (using the second model would not have kept up with cutting-edge research in the area).
+Be sure to put limits to prevent any surpise costs.

 2. Run all